 Making Compression Work for Your System

 Prompt compression transforms AI systems from cost centers with unpredictable expenses into efficient, economical applications.
-The healthcare documentation system that started at $38,000 monthly now runs at $6,400 while delivering better user experience and higher accuracy.
-This pattern repeats across industries and use cases: effective compression delivers 50-80% cost reduction, 60-70% faster response times, and often improved accuracy through noise reduction.
+The pattern repeats across industries and use cases: effective compression delivers 50-80% cost reduction, 60-70% faster response times, and often improved accuracy through noise reduction.
+Documentation-heavy workloads that start in the tens of thousands of dollars per month routinely settle into a fraction of that spend once context architecture is taken seriously.

 Start with high-impact, low-effort techniques: eliminate verbose language, use structured formats, remove filler words.
 These basic optimizations typically reduce token counts by 30-40% with minimal engineering effort.
 Next, implement strategic information architecture: front-load critical instructions, use hierarchical context structures, position key information at both ends of prompts.
 This adds another 20-30% reduction.